wal06seismo/walidbenmansour/pdf/project1.md

 **Proposals**

 Wiens, D. A., Ben Mansour, W, Wiens.
-Joint seismic and satellite gravity inversions for the structure of Antarctica
+Joint seismic and satellite gravity inversions for the structure of Antarctica.

 ---